-Detention takes place on Saturday nights between 7:30pm and 9:30pm and on Sunday between 2:00pm and 4:00pm.
-A student may be given a Detention if they do not hand in an imposition or if they commit a serious misdemeanour in a lesson or miss a lesson or cocurricular session without permission.
-Detention may also be given for three Impositions in one subject in a term or for three Minors in a week.
-Three Detentions in a term will result in a meeting with the Head.
+Detention takes place on Saturday nights between 7:30pm and 9:30pm and Sunday Study on Sunday afternoons between 3:00pm and 5:00pm.
+A student may be given a Detention for poor behaviour.
+Examples include committing a serious misdemeanour in a lesson, missing a lesson or co-curricular session without permission or receiving three Minors in a week.
+A student may be given a Sunday Study for academic misdemeanours, such as failing to hand in an imposition, receiving three impositions from a teacher in a term or missing a lesson with insufficient prior warning.
+They can also be given a Sunday Study if they fall behind with their academic work.
+Three Detentions/Sunday Study sessions in a term will result in a meeting with a member of SMT.